idaholab/moose/framework/doc/content/utilities/MooseDocs/generate.md

 that is generated.
 For example, see the parameter table for [/BoxMarker.md].

 Secondly, a short description of the class should be supplied in the `addClassDescription` function.
-For example, in the [Diffusion](/Diffusion.md) object the following class description.
+For example, the [Diffusion](/Diffusion.md) object has the following class description:

 !listing framework/src/kernels/Diffusion.C line=addClassDescription

-When the documentation for this object is generated this string is added to the first portion of the page and the system overview table.
+When the documentation for this object is generated, this string is added to the first portion of the page and the system overview table.
 For example, the [Kernels overview](systems/Kernels/index.md) includes a table with each object listed; the table includes the class description from the source code.